zebscripts/AFK-Daily/.wiki/Contribute.md

 ## Clean code

 The principles of [Clean Code](https://www.pearson.com/us/higher-education/program/Martin-Clean-Code-A-Handbook-of-Agile-Software-Craftsmanship/PGM63937.html) apply to Bash as well.
-It really helps having a robust script.
+It really helps in having a robust script.

 > Many people hack together shell scripts quickly to do simple tasks, but these soon take on a life of their own.
 Unfortunately shell scripts are full of subtle effects which result in scripts failing in unusual ways.
 It’s possible to write scripts which minimise these problems.